-- A Seat cushion adjustment
+- A Seat cushion adjustment.

-- B Seatback adjustment
+- B Seatback adjustment.

-- C Head restraint adjustment Adjust head restraint to support the back of the head approximately at ear level.
-The head restraint can also be turned forward by hand.
+- C Head restraint adjustment.

+Adjust head restraint to support the back of the head approximately at ear level.
+The head restraint can also be tilted forward by hand.

-If the car is equipped with power head restraints, do not try to operate manually.
+Your car is equipped with power head restraints, do not try to operate manually.